Lilypad-Tech/lilypad-smart-contracts/docs/DEPLOY_STEPS.md

 - A private key for the deployer (this will be the admin of the proxy contracts and the admin of the contracts)
 - The deployer's address (this will be the admin of the proxy contracts and the admin of the contracts)

-- Note: If you would like to verify the contract deployments, this will require you to have an API Key from Arbiscan to work and set in your enviroment variables as ARBISCAN_API_KEY
+- Note: If you would like to verify the contract deployments, this will require you to have an API Key from Arbiscan and Etherscan to work and set in your enviroment variables as ARBISCAN_API_KEY and ETHERSCAN_API_KEY respectively.

 - Note: If you manke any changes to the contracts after the initial deployment, you will need to run `forge clean && forge build` again to ensure the contract bytecode is up to date.